 It’s no secret that pretty much any vegetable can be roasted, presuming you get the timing and level of heat just right.
 That said, there are just some veggies that take better to the oven.
 Generally speaking, the easiest and most family-friendly vegetables to roast will be any root vegetables.
 Carrots, parsnips, potatoes and turnips all work well with a good oven and can easily be seasoned to create tasty roasted vegetables.
 They’re also easily available throughout the year and usually can be found from local shops- meaning they’ll be the freshest available at any given time, leading to a much more wholesome roast.

-That said, there are other firm favourites in this category that you will have undoubtedly come across when searching for roasted vegetable recipes online.
-These will usually include peppers, butternut squash, brussels sprouts and cauliflower- all of which are just as delicious although with a few more limitations on how much flavour they can soak up through seasoning.
+That said, there are other firm favorites in this category that you will have undoubtedly come across when searching for roasted vegetable recipes online.
+These will usually include peppers, butternut squash, brussels sprouts and cauliflower- all of which are just as delicious although with a few more limitations on how much flavor they can soak up through seasoning.

 Essentially, it all comes down to personal taste.
 The good news is that there is such a wide range of vegetables around at any given time, that you can literally pick and choose which ones you fancy that day.
 Even better, for families with varied tastes or, if you’re cooking roasted vegetables for a crowd, it’s so easy to add a variety to any good roasting dish and let each family member, or friend, pick out their own veggies at the dinner table.